We sat down with tattoo artist Terrie Karam to learn more about tattoo ink and what you should know before you head to your tattoo appointment.

 What inks to avoid

-These are often made with a heat-resistant plastic found in appliances, luggage and pipes called Acrylonitrile Butadiene Styrene (ABS) to intensify color.
+These are often made with a heat-resistant plastic found in appliances, luggage and pipes called Acrylonitrile Butadiene Styrene (ABS) to intensify colour.
 The chemical ingredients can make this ink prone to reaction once in the body.

 These are inks that are designed to respond to ultraviolet lights and give off a glow.
 They’re become more trendy lately, but often have chemical and potentially radioactive ingredients with unknown long-term effects.